Updated on the 7th of may 2020

 Finally click the green play button in the bar above.

 You can see the manifest has been downloaded with several video chunks.
+And the VideoStreamingSampleResult has been generated twice and it provides useful custom metrics.

 Have a look at the metrics and have fun !